 Alternatively, they may opt to have treatment until their symptoms improve, and then book in for another course of injections when their pain and limited movement returns.

 After your joint injection, you will be asked to wait in our offices for around 30 minutes just for observation.
 This way we can be certain that you haven’t experienced any side effects from the treatment.

-Our reassuring, experienced team are delighted to be able to provide comprehensive and multi-faceted approach to exemplary quality chiropractic care for patients in and around Scottsdale, AZ.
+Our reassuring, experienced team is delighted to be able to provide a comprehensive and multi-faceted approach to exemplary quality chiropractic care for patients in and around Scottsdale, AZ.